malhotra-vikas/Alexa-Skills/README.md

-# Alexa Skills Kit SDK Java Samples
+# Alexa Skills Kit Java Samples

 ##Alexa Skills Kit Documentation
 The documentation for the Alexa Skills Kit is available on the [Amazon Apps and Services Developer Portal](https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/).